WeMakecc/gitbook-template/en/test-page.md

 # Special blockquotes {#specialblockquote}
 > This feature requires the [`styled-blockquotes`](https://plugins.gitbook.com/plugin/styled-blockquotes) plugin

+Special blockquotes are available to highlight pieces of text throughout the book.

 > **info**
 > This is an info blockquote with icon (the icon will not render in the PDF...)